tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 <a class="noExtIcon" href="https://developers.callfire.com/docs.html#pagination"><img src="images/callfireapirequestexample.png"/></a>

-The design of their API doc site arranges the sample requests and responses in the right column of a three-column layout.
+The design of this API doc site arranges the sample requests and responses in the right column of a three-column layout.
 The request is formatted in curl, which we [explored earlier](docapis_install_curl).

 ```curl
 curl -u "username:password" -H "Content-Type:application/json" -X GET "https://api.callfire.com/v2/texts?limit=50&offset=200"
 ```

-In general, use curl to show your sample request. curl is a common format to show requests for several reasons:
+curl is a common format to show requests for several reasons:

 * curl is language agnostic, so it's not specific to one particular programming language.
 * curl shows the header information required in the request.
 * curl shows the method used with the request, and other parameters.

+In general, use curl to show your sample request.
 Here's another example of a curl request in the Parse API:

 <a href="http://docs.parseplatform.org/rest/guide/#updating-objects" class="noExtIcon"><img src="images/parseapirequest.png"/></a>